dandelionmood/mastodon2memos/README.md

 If the troubleshoot command is successful, you can move on to using the `mastodon2memos` command.

 **Important notes:**
-- The script currently takes the last 30 Toots and tries to import them.
+- The script currently takes the last 30 toots and tries to import them.
 Anything older than that will be ignored.
-- Memos converted from Toots keep a reference to the original Toot URL which is used to make sure that no Toot is added twice.
-No update is performed, so if you really want a Toot to be updated just delete the related Memo and launch the script again.
+- Memos converted from toots keep a reference to the original toot URL, which is used to ensure that no toot is added twice.
+No update is performed, so if you really want a toot to be updated, delete the related memo and run the script again.

 #### Interactive mode